PawelMarc/MQDB/README.md

 ###Iterator API

-* it_new(db_name) -- returns handle to it object for use in other functions, you do not need to dealocate the objects, it is automaticaly removed after script is executed
+* it_new(db_name) -- returns handle to iterator object for use in other functions, you do not need to deallocate the objects, they are automatically removed after script is executed

 * it_first(it) -- seeks to first element returns 1 if success, throws exception in case of error

 * it_last(it) -- seeks to last element returns 1 if success, throws exception in case of error

-* it_seek(it, val) -- seeks to element equall or greater then val returns 1 if success, throws exception in case of error
+* it_seek(it, val) -- seeks to element equal or greater then val returns 1 if success, throws exception in case of error

 * it_next(it) -- moves to next element returns 1 if success, throws exception in case of error